Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 - Dry eyes

-However, these side effects are often mild.
-During the first year after surgery, only one percent of patients report that the visual side effects require corrective lenses or prevent them from continuing with normal everyday activities.
+Most side effects are often mild.
+During the first year after surgery, only one percent of patients report side effects that interfere with their daily lives.10

 LASIK Risks & Potential Complications

-The following are severe risk factors associated with LASIK vision correction surgery:
+The following are severe but rare risks associated with LASIK vision correction surgery:

 - Decreased ability to see